CRich8/Stock_Market_Dashboard/README.md

 # Stock Market Dashboard

-This project contains an ELT pipeline that uses Google Cloud Platform to extract stock market data from [Alpha Vantage](https://www.alphavantage.co/) and transforms it into a single database for analytics applications.
+This project contains an ELT pipeline that uses Airflow, DBT and Google Cloud Platform to extract stock market data from [Alpha Vantage](https://www.alphavantage.co/) and transforms it into a single database for analytics applications.

 ## Overview